bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 ### Computer science projects for beginners

 Whether you get formal schooling, do a bootcamp or learn independently, I cannot begin to emphasize the importance of working on personal projects.
-It’s a great way to build skills and prove those skills with something tangible to show for it.
+It's a great way to build skills and prove those skills with something tangible to show for it.
 For a project, you can focus on what particular skills you are looking to develop.
 So what are some great computer science projects for newbies?
-Let’s look at a few:
+Let's look at a few:

 1. Build a website landing page
 2. Create a platformer game